Financial Supervisory Authority (Sweden): Notable cases

 In June 2020, FI fined SEB 1 billion crowns ($107.11 million) for failures in compliance and governance in relation to anti-money laundering regulations in the Baltics.

-Organisational structure
+Governance and leadership

 FI is a Swedish government central administrative authority that falls under the Swedish Ministry of Finance.
 It is run by an eight-member board which is appointed by the government.
 This includes the head of the agency, the Director General.